envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What details can you find on a code scanning alert page?
 (Choose three.)

-a) Branches affected by the vulnerability
+a) Information how many times the vulnerability has been exploited

 b) Highlighted vulnerable code

-c) Severity of the vulnerability
+c) Branches affected by the vulnerability

-d) Information how many times the vulnerability has been exploited
+d) Severity of the vulnerability

-e) Assigned developer to fix the vulnerability
+e) ID of the CodeQL database that was used to find the vulnerability

-f) ID of the CodeQL database that was used to find the vulnerability
+f) Assigned developer to fix the vulnerability

-A:: **Answer(s):** A, B, C
+A:: <span style="color: #f800f8">**Answer(s): C, B, D</span>

 Branches affected by the vulnerability; Highlighted vulnerable code; Severity of the vulnerability